Timinator2000/Algorithm_X/04 - your turn/02 - 9x9 sudoku.md

 You and I can easily see there are two 6s in the first row, making it is impossible to ever find a proper solution.
 Obviously, this is a toy example, but play along with me.
 Assume you want to use Algorithm X to determine if the Sudoku can be solved or not.
 You first create the requirements and the actions.
 Then you try to preselect the action that puts a 6 in row 1, col 3 and the action that puts a 6 in row 1, col 7.
 As soon as you preselect the first action, the DLX matrix is adjusted and there is no longer an option to put the second 6 in row 1, col 7.
 You tried to preselect an action that is no longer possible.
 My AlgorithmXSolver will tell you it cannot comply with your request and it __will not put a 6 in row 1, col 7__.
 If you then ask Algorithm X to look for solutions, it will find many proper solutions since it is starting with a blank Sudoku with a single 6 preselect in row 1, col 3.

 The solution is simple.
-The solution is to leave Algorithm X in charge.
-I'm not saying you should never use Assaf's technique, but you need to recognize when other options are required.
-Let’s look at 3 more options, all of which leave Algorithm X completely in charge of managing the DLX matrix, but still accomplish the same preselection process.
+The solution is to __leave Algorithm X in charge__.
+Next, I will discuss options that accomplish the same preselection process, but since Algorithm X is in charge, error situations are more easily avoided.